julianchurchill/sxq-to-midi/README.md

 # TODO - sxq_to_midi.py

-- ...
-Track offset is not relative to the other tracks anymore - they all start the first note at 0 or an incorrect offset.
-See broken lead example.
-    - ✅introduced in "started work on reading and writing MIDI volume automation events" commit id 1f9a81245cde225d9f2a20c3c794dd80dc4bfb8a from 13:28 29/12/2025
 - Add SXQ format details to README
 - Handle triplets
 - Handle 2 bars + half/dotted whole tied notes